Facebook revamps privacy tools as tighter EU rules draw near

-Facebook is giving its privacy tools a makeover as it reels from criticisms over its data practices and faces tighter European regulations in the coming months.
+NEW YORK — Facebook is giving its privacy tools a makeover as it reels from criticisms over its data practices and faces tighter European regulations in the coming months.

-The changes won’t affect Facebook’s privacy policies or the types of data it gathers about its users.
+The changes won’t affect Facebook’s privacy policies or the types of data it gathers on users.
 But the company hopes its 2.2 billion users will have an easier time navigating its complex and often confusing privacy and security settings.
+Facebook says it also wants to give users a simpler way to access and download the data it collects on them.

-Facebook says it’s trying to make the controls easier to find and to give users a simpler way to access and download the data it collects on them.
+Wednesday’s announcement follows revelations that a Trump-affiliated consulting firm, Cambridge Analytica, got data on millions of Facebook users.
+That included information on friends of people who had downloaded a psychological quiz app, even though those friends hadn’t given explicit consent to sharing.
+In addition, Facebook is also facing widespread criticism for collecting years of contact names, telephone numbers and call and text histories from Android users.
+The company has not said exactly what it used such data for or why it needed it.
+On Monday, the Federal Trade Commission said it is investigating Facebook over its privacy practices.

-Wednesday’s announcement follows revelations that a Trump-affiliated consulting firm got data on millions of unsuspecting Facebook users.
-Facebook is also facing criticism for collecting years of data on call and text histories from Android users.
+Facebook’s chief privacy officer, Erin Egan, said in a blog post that most of the privacy updates have been in the works for “some time, but the events of the past several days underscore their importance.”

 Most Read Business Stories